submariner-io/submariner-website/src/content/contributing/release-process/_index.en.md

 git push upstream v0.2.0-rc0
 ```

-At this point the release should appear here, a github release can be created.
+A tagged release should appear [here](https://github.com/submariner-io/submariner/tags).

 > https://github.com/submariner-io/submariner/tags

-A build should start:
+A build for v0.2.0-rc0 should start and appear under the under the "Active branches" section [here](https://travis-ci.com/github/submariner-io/submariner/branches).

 > https://travis-ci.com/github/submariner-io/submariner/branches

 Look under the "Active branches" section for v0.2.0-rc0 , and monitor that the build
-completes successfully, specially the Deploy section, where the images are pushed to quay.io, those should eventually appear here after the job has finished:
+Verify that the build successfully completes as indicated by a green checkmark at the right .
+At this point the images are pushed to quay.io.

 For this example the build can be found [here](https://travis-ci.com/github/submariner-io/submariner/builds/153943761) from all the sub-builds, the one tagged with DEPLOY=true will push the resulting image to quay, as can be seen here: [deployment script](https://travis-ci.com/github/submariner-io/submariner/jobs/299505392#L3417)

-Finally once that has finished, a 0.2.0-rc0 tag will be available here:
+Finally once that has finished, a 0.2.0-rc0 tag will be available [here](https://quay.io/repository/submariner/submariner?tab=tags).

 > https://quay.io/repository/submariner/submariner?tab=tags

-# Step 2: release lighthouse
+# Step 2: create a lighthouse release

 Assuming that you have an existing lighthouse git directory, and that you are making a release based in master.